-ILT 104 INDUSTRIAL INSTRUMENTATION (3T) PREREQUISITE: ILT 114
+ILT 104 INDUSTRIAL INSTRUMENTATION (2T, 3M) 3 credits

+PREREQUISITE: ILT 114

 This course provides a study of instrumentation circuits/systems.
-Topics include the use of transducers, detectors, actuators, and/ or other devices and equipment in industrial applications.
+Topics include the use of transducers, detectors, actuators, and/or other devices and equipment in industrial applications.
 Upon completion, the student should be able to apply principles of instrumentation circuits and systems.

-ILT 114 INSTRUMENTATION OPERATION AND CALIBRATION (2T, 2E)3 credits PREREQUISITE: ELT 108 and ELT 109
+ILT 114 INSTRUMENTATION OPERATION AND CALIBRATION (2T, 2E)3 credits